frontenddogma/web-development-glossary/manuscript/i.md

 : An integrated development environment (IDE) written in Java for developing computer software.
 It is developed by JetBrains (formerly known as IntelliJ) and was first released in 2001.&nbsp;[†](#w-intellij-idea) ℹ︎&nbsp;[jetbrains.com/idea](https://www.jetbrains.com/idea/)

 Interaction Design
 : The practice of designing interactive digital products, environments, systems, and services.
 Beyond the digital aspect, interaction design is also useful when creating physical (non-digital) products, exploring how a user might interact with it.
-Common topics of interaction design include design, human–computer interaction, and software development.
+Common topics of interaction design include design, human-computer interaction, and software development.
 While interaction design has an interest in form (similar to other design fields), its main area of focus rests on behavior.&nbsp;[†](#w-ixd)

 Interaction Design Association
 : A member-supported organization for the field of interaction design.
 The IxDA was founded in 2003. ℹ︎&nbsp;[ixda.org](https://ixda.org/)